Sovendus-GmbH/sovendus-integration-types/readme-dev.md

 ## Publishing

+1. If you have no access to the repository, fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes and push your branch to your fork.
-1. Open a pull request to the main repository
+4. Create a pull request to the main repository.
-2. After the pull request is merged, a new version will be published.
-We bump the version, create a new tag and push it to the repository, then our pipeline will publish the new version to npm.
+5. If you have access to the repository, you can publish a new version by running:

+    ```bash
+    yarn pub
+    ```